astefanutti/camel-cdi/README.md

 #### Multiple Camel Contexts

-The official Camel CDI declares the `@ContextName` annotation that can be used to declare multiple `CamelContext` instances.
-However that annotation is not declared as a [CDI qualifier][] and does not fit nicely in the CDI programming model as discussed in [CAMEL-5566][].
-This version of Camel CDI alleviates that concern so that the `@ContextName` annotation can be used as a proper CDI qualifier, e.g.:
+The `@ContextName` qualifier can be used to declared multiple Camel contexts, e.g.:

 ```java
 @ApplicationScoped